Zehua-Chen/swift-argparse/Documentation/Lexer.md

 ## Lexical Rules

-- **End block**: a block is defined to be an element in the command line argument array; a block separator is defined to be the "space" between two blocks
+- A block is defined to be a string element in the array that contains the command line arguments;
+- A "endBlock" is a virtual token inserted at the end of each block to assist AST parsing;

 ### Example